jbkinney/15_sordella/README.md

 Code and processed data reported in Senturk et al.(2016), Nat.
 Commun. [in press]

-DATA SETS
+DATA

-The raw sequence data for this study is available on the Sequence Read Archive, accession number [SRP078612](http://trace.ncbi.nlm.nih.gov/Traces/study/?acc=SRP078612).
+The raw sequence data for this study is available on the Sequence Read Archive under accession number [SRP078612](http://trace.ncbi.nlm.nih.gov/Traces/study/?acc=SRP078612).
+The first 10K reads for each of the 8 samples are provided in the FASTQ files in the ```data_tiny/``` directory.
+The Cas9-targeted region of p53, as well as the primers use to amplify this locus for sequencing, are given in [```data/regions.txt```](data/regions.txt).
+The content of each of the 8 sequencing samples is described in [```data/samples.txt```](data/samples.txt).

 PUBLISHED RESULTS